2.3 The Public Domain

 With millions of creative works whose copyright has expired—and many more added regularly with tools like the CC0 Public Domain Dedication, the public domain is a vast treasure trove of content.

-Some sites that host works in the public domain are Project Gutenberg, Public Domain Review, Digital Public Library of America, Wikimedia Commons, Internet Archive, Library of Congress, Flickr, and the Rijksmuseum.
-The CC Search tool is another way to find public domain material.
+Some sites that host works in the public domain are Project Gutenberg, Public Domain Review, Digital Public Library of America, Wikimedia Commons, Internet Archive, Library of Congress, Flickr, Europeana, the Smithsonian, the Auckland Museum and the Rijksmuseum.

-It is not always easy to identify whether a work is in the public domain (though there are many resources available to help, such as this database of authors in Argentina).
+It is not always easy to identify whether a work is in the public domain (though there are many resources available to help).
 As we learned, copyright protection is automatic, so the absence of a copyright symbol “©” does not mean a work is in the public domain.
-In addition to its CC0 Public Domain Dedication for creators, Creative Commons also has a tool called the Public Domain Mark, designed to label works whose copyright has expired everywhere in the world, so that reusers can easily identify that those works are in the worldwide public domain.
-As of 2016, CC’s public domain tools were used on more than 90 million works.
+In addition to its CC0 Public Domain Dedication, Creative Commons also has a tool called the Public Domain Mark, which can label works whose copyright has expired everywhere in the world.
+While the mark does not have legal effect, it ideally helps reusers identify works in the worldwide public domain.

 A healthy public domain is crucial to preserving our cultural heritage, inspiring new generations of creators, and increasing human knowledge.
 Because the scope and duration of copyright has grown so much over the years, it can be easy to forget the public domain exists at all.
-But the public domain is a critical part of the bargain of copyright, and works in the public domain are incredible resources that belong to all of us.
+Works in the public domain are incredible resources that belong to all of us.